linux-shield/shield-root/README.md

 - Locked or unlocked SHIELD
 - Fastboot binary

-Getting root is done in two steps: first, we will unlock the bootloader, then we will boot a custom OS image that will add SuperSU to our Android system partition.
+Getting root is done in two steps: first, we will unlock the bootloader, then boot a custom OS image that will add SuperSU to our Android system partition.

 Unlocking SHIELD
 ----------------